 The camp will offer Elementary-aged students two weeks of language and cultural instruction.
 Get immersed in this unique experience where students will have the chance to participate in a variety of activities learning the Spanish language and culture with experienced LSU faculty.

-Registration for 2024 will open at the end of February.
 More information for Spanish Language Camp.